BubbleBirb/cybirbs/README.md

 ### Cons

 - Absolutely not meant for species with designs in the thousands.
 It'll end up being too much of a straight for google sheets.
 If you have that many design, I recommend lorekeeper or commissioning someone with fullstack knowledge to help you out.
-- Hard to edit.
+- Hard to edit the sheet to include more information.
 If you absolutely don't know anything about sheets or JS, you're going to have a really bad time.
+- No search function or _real_ pagination function on the outward page.
+(I'm not smart enough to add these in yet...but one day.)

 ---

 # Getting Started

-## Setting up your sheet

-### Permissions

-### About Options
+First and foremost, you'll need a clean version of the google sheet.
+[Grab it here!](http://www.google.fr/ "Named link title")

 ### Sheet Anatomy

+**Options**

+**Logv

+**Original Log**

+**Transaction Log**

+**Masterlist**

+This is the final conglomerate of the logs, and

 ### How to add an entry

+### Permissions

 ## Publishing sheet